I love the smell of leather. Why? If you get me anywhere near fine leather, the scent transports me back to my Grandad’s harness-making shop.

 And Grandad made the harness for the Carlsberg horses.

 I was in my early twenties when Grandad retired from his shop.
-How I wish we humans were wired to appreciate our elders and understand their lives more deeply, even while we are young.
-How I wish I had learned a bit more about his trade and taken more pictures of him at work in this white clapboard shop.
+How I wish we humans were wired to appreciate our elders and understand their lives more deeply, before it’s too late.
+How I wish I had learned a bit more about his trade and taken more pictures of him at work in this white clapboard shop.￼

 I’m thankful for the memories I do have though, and if you wear your leather jacket when I’m around, please don’t be offended if I get a far-off look.
 I’ll just be taking a little trip back to a small shop on Langstaff Sideroad, where my Grandad will still be stoking the fire and doing fine leatherwork.